Selim Benachour: International career

-Sources suggest he turned down the chance to play for the France national football team in favour of the Tunisia national football team.
+Benachour played for France national teams at youth level from under-15 to under-20.
+In June 2001, after playing the Toulon tournament with Raymond Domenech as a coach, he refused to play the under-20 World Cup for France.

-He made his international debut on 11 January 2002 against Cameroon in a friendly match which ended as their 1-0 defeat.
+He made his international debut on 11 January 2002 against Cameroon in a friendly match which ended as their 1–0 defeat.
 Between 2002 and 2010, he earned 44 caps for Tunisia and scored 2 goals.